Chains and flags #

 Instances For

-, if there exists a chain t
+Given a set s, if there exists a chain t strictly including s, then SuccChain s

 is one of these chains.
-Otherwise it is s
+Otherwise it is s.

 Equations